CarlosACJ55/DodgeBot/README.md

 ### Dependencies

 * Brains coded in Python 3
+  - Packaged with Poetry
+  - Developped with Pytest
 * Braum controlled by STM32F7 programmed in C
-* Packaged with Poetry
-* Developped with Pytest
+  - Generated drivers with STM32CubeMX
+  - Depelopped for Yaskawa [model#] motors

 ## Authors